 We would suggest that the marketing develops the CPD content, but that they involve the sales team and technical team – you want ownership from both.
 Speak with them to include answers to FAQs in your CPD.

 Remember that it is important to review the presentation slide by slide, as every slide has to deliver maximum impact.
 Take time to consider the words and images and how they are used in combination.

 What should be avoided when delivering construction CPD?

 Unfortunately, construction CPD is not always done well, the content can often be too techy and the presentation dry.
 This may seem obvious, but it is important to practice the seminar.
 And ensure it is delivered by someone with technical know-how.

 It cannot be said enough, avoid a sales pitch and engage with the specifier on their terms.
-CPD is a marketing tool, you are sales the expertise of your company and the presenter, not your products – that comes later.
+CPD is a marketing tool, you are selling the expertise of your company and the presenter, not your products – that comes later.
 Engage with the specifier on their terms.
 Get testimonials from practices you have delivered the CPD to.
 Also make the booking process easy.
-Provide information in the form of emails, leaflets, posters for example, for the CPD Co-ordinator to share.
+Provide information in the form of emails, leaflets, posters for example, for the CPD coordinator to share.

 Importantly, remember to treat the seminar as the beginning of the process, not the end.
 Continuing your engagement with the delegates after the seminar.